 All child-care centers must submit background checks electronically through the Child-Care Provider Login page on the DFPS website.

-It will help to first review the Registration Tutorial PDF or the Registration Tutorial PowerPoint, which contains step by step instructions for submitting background checks.
-Once you have read this document and created a provider account online, you will be able to log in to this account and submit background checks electronically.
 By submitting the request electronically, the estimated timeframe for DFPS to return the name-based portion of the background check to the center is within 48 hours.

 To submit a request for a background check: